 Jon’s practice focuses on complex, high-value litigation for financial institutions, corporate clients, high net-worth individuals and insolvency practitioners.
 Since joining PCB he has been involved in multi-jurisdictional asset tracing cases including obtaining freezing orders in England and various European jurisdictions, a ground-breaking Search Order against a respondent against whom there is no cause of action, and disclosure orders against third parties in England and the US.
 Jon also has particular experience in contentious insolvency, including in relation to cross-border recognition.

-Jon has been singled out as a ‘Next Generation Lawyer’ for banking litigation and was named by one legal publication as its ‘Lawyer in the News’ for obtaining a rare maximum two year prison sentence for contempt of Court.
-Having authored numerous articles for publications, he is also a member of Lexis PSL’s Case Analysis Expert Panel on Dispute Resolution.
+Jon has been singled out as a ‘Next Generation Partner’ for both civil fraud and banking litigation and was named by one legal publication as its ‘Lawyer in the News’ for obtaining a rare maximum two year prison sentence for contempt of Court.
+Having authored numerous articles for publications, he is also a member of Lexis PSL’s Case Analysis Expert Panel on Dispute Resolution and is co-editor of the England and Wales chapter of ‘Enforcement of Foreign Judgements’ (published by Kluwer Law International).
 Prior to joining PCB Litigation, Jon spent ten years at a global law firm.
 His professional memberships include the Asset Recovery Next Gen Association, the Commercial Fraud Lawyers Association, the London Solicitors Litigation Association, and AIJA – International Association of Young Lawyers.

 What the directories say

-Jon is recommended by Legal 500 for both civil fraud and banking litigation, and in the 2019 edition was singled out as a Next Generation Lawyer for banking litigation.
-His work has also been highly commenced in the Financial Times 2012 Special Report, Innovative Lawyers.
+Jon is identified as a key lawyer by The Legal 500 for civil fraud, banking litigation and commercial litigation.
+In the 2020 edition, he is singled out as a Next Generation Partner for both civil fraud (one of only two such Partners) and banking litigation (for the second successive year) and is ‘highly rated’ for commercial litigation.
+His work has also been highly commended in the Financial Times 2012 Special Report, Innovative Lawyers.

-He has been described as ‘dedicated and thorough‘ and ‘a calm and collected presence and the breadth of his legal writing demonstrates that he has a genuine enthusiasm for the law’.
+In the 2020 edition of The Legal 500, Jon is said to be ‘adept at handling multi-jurisdictional asset tracing cases’ and ‘a sophisticated thinker’.
+He has also been described as ‘dedicated and thorough’and ‘a calm and collected presence and the breadth of his legal writing demonstrates that he has a genuine enthusiasm for the law’.

 Cases of note